philihp/fast-shuffle/README.md

 2. The parameters are curried in [the correct order](https://www.youtube.com/watch?v=m3svKOdZijA), so you can use it within `|>` or Ramda pipes.

-3. It's stupid-fast, compared to other libraries.
+3. It's stupid-fast and scales to large arrays without breaking a sweat.

-4. Compatible with any random number generator.
+4. You can BYO-RNG.

 ## Optimizations